 So on Wednesday I wrote the a to today’s b.
-I mean it wasn’t called a, but that is what it was.
 And I promised a part b today so that’s what we have here.

 ‘Liz, I need to borrow a dress.’
 Lola declared as she walked through the front door and straight into the kitchen.
 Lizzy turned away from her laptop screen and looked at her sister slightly confused.

 ‘What on earth is wrong with anything you already own?’
 She asked as she turned back to the screen.

 ‘I’m bored of it.
 Everything looks wrong on.
 I dunno I just need a change, can I borrow a dress?’
 Lola answered as she dumped her bag and keys on the counter next to Lizzy’s laptop.

 ‘It’s date night.’
 Lizzy looked over at her and raised an eyebrow.